 As clinicians continue to expand their practice and strive for better and more effective ways to treat patients, there is a growing need for them to see devices in 3D, in real time, and in relation to the anatomy.
 At the same time, they want to reduce exposure to radiation for themselves, their staff and their patients.

-At Philips, we have already made progress in tackling this visualization and radiation reduction need: IVUS, Vessel Navigator, ClarityIQ are just a few examples.
-Building on that strong base – and after extensive dialogue with medical professionals on the frontline of this specialized area of healthcare –we concluded that something completely new was required.
+At Philips, we have already made progress in tackling this visualization and radiation reduction need.
+Building on this experience – and after extensive dialogue with medical professionals on the frontline of this specialized area of healthcare – we concluded that something completely new was required.
 Not incremental innovation, but rather a breakthrough technology.
 One that opens up new possibilities in carrying out minimally-invasive procedures, standard or complex, through intuitive device and anatomy visualization in a radiation-free environment.